Christmas markets 2013

-As part of our #12DaysBeforeXmas we bring you a lovely festive treat from our guest blogger, Emma Hannigan…
+As part of our #12DaysBeforeXmas we bring you a lovely festive treat!
+By Emma Hannigan.

 It’s fast approaching that time of year again; that magical time when you stuff yourself silly with Quality Street while watching ‘Elf’ for the fifth time and unwrapping dodgy socks from your Great Aunt Jean.
 That’s right, it’s Christmas!
 Dubious sock presents aside, there’s always something a little bit special about the run up to December 25th so if you find yourself lacking a tiny bit in festive spirit, your best bet is getting yourself down to a Christmas market pronto.